cooltronicpl/Craft-document-helpers/README.md

 This plugin can generate PDF documents from an entry with a Twig template to a PDF file.
 We can generate, or download multiple PDFs from channel section entries on our website with CraftCMS 3 or 4.
 Some examples are in this README file.

-MPDF for PHP8.x and Craft 4 needs a GD extension.
+MPDF for PHP8.x and Craft 4 need a GD extension.

 ![Icon](resources/pdf-black.png#gh-light-mode-only)
 ![Icon](resources/pdf-light.png#gh-dark-mode-only)